dkratzert/FinalCif/README.md

 FinalCif helps you to get a complete CIF file from a single-xrystal X-ray diffraction experiment.
 See here [https://dkratzert.de/finalcif.html](https://dkratzert.de/finalcif.html) for details.

+For tables from multiple CIF files, you may want to use the program [multitable](https://github.com/dkratzert/multitable).

 **Report templates**

 You only need them if you want to make report tables that differ from the default ones.